-Choose your platform elements
+Choose your platform software elements

-Learn how Platform-as-Code approach enables teams to compose their platforms with Kubernetes API extensions and build their application workflows declaratively.
+Learn how Platform-as-Code approach enables teams to compose their platforms with Kubernetes API extensions and build application workflows declaratively.

-Lack of flexibility in platform elements and proprietary interfaces.
+Lack of flexibility and proprietary interfaces.

-Kubernetes-native, Composable and Shareable platforms as-Code
+Kubernetes Native, Composable and Declarative platforms as-Code

 What all API extensions / Operators do we need?